Emerson, Lake & Palmer (album): Side two

 "The Three Fates" is a three-part "pseudo suite", written and predominantly performed by Emerson.
-Each section is named after the three sisters of Greek mythology known as the Three Fates, or Moirai: Clotho, Lachesis, and Atropos.
+Each section is named after the three sisters of Greek mythology known as the three Three Fates (or Moirai): Clotho, Lachesis, and Atropos.
 The "Clotho" movement was recorded at the Royal Festival Hall in London, with Emerson playing the venue's pipe organ.
 "Lachesis" is a short piano piece that features baroque and jazz influences, ending in grand, sweeping arpeggios.
 "Atropos" sees Emerson play a piano vamp in 7/8 with percussion accompaniment from Palmer.
 An improvisational section is played on top, which transforms into a polymetrically played repeated sequence in 4/4 time.
 The resonance of the final chords is curtailed by the sound of explosions.

 Palmer's solo spot "Tank" was composed with Emerson.
 The first section features Emerson on clavinet and piano, Lake on bass and Palmer on drums.
 The middle section is a drum solo.
 The final section features Emerson on clavinet and Moog synthesizer.

 "Lucky Man" is a song written by Lake on the acoustic guitar when he was 12.
 It features an improvised Moog synthesizer solo by Emerson at the end, liberally using portamento.
 A 5.1 surround sound mix of the song was released on a 2000 reissue of Brain Salad Surgery.